 Asarum canadense has a flower at the base, which is hidden from view

 The leaves are bright green and shaped like kidneys.
 Its flowers will develop at the ground level.
-Blooms grow in colors such as yellow, white, and darker hues such as purple, black and brown.
+Blooms grow in yellow, white, and darker hues such as purple, black and brown.

 Wild ginger grows in northern parts such as Oregon, Washington, Idaho, Montana, and British Columbia.
 Its habitat is the understory of conifer forests.
 The plant reproduces with rhizomes.
 This means that one plant clones itself to create a mat that the rhizome connects.

-The root of this plant is edible, and it is used all over the world for a variety of symptoms and conditions.
+The root of this plant is edible, and it is used all over the world for various symptoms and conditions.
 Its taste is similar to tropical ginger, but it is not as strong.